 Copyright © 2026 Michael A. Brown

-– c202 AD and eventually became bishop of Lyons.
+lived from 120/140 – c202 AD and eventually became bishop of Lyons.
 In his youth, he was a disciple of Polycarp,

-bishop of Smyrna (who was himself a disciple of the apostle John), and he gained
+bishop of Smyrna (who was himself a disciple of the apostle John), and he

-much of his early understanding of the Christian faith from him.
+gained much of his early understanding of the Christian faith from him.

-Among the Early
+Among

-in-depth and detailed exposition of what will take place in the end-times.
-When we make a careful study of
+other things, an in-depth and detailed exposition of what will take place in

-Scriptures.
-To the objective believer,
+to the Scriptures.
+To the objective

-today we call ‘dispensational premillennialism.’
+what today we call ‘dispensational premillennialism.’
 This is demonstrated, for example, by the

 facts that he distinguished between the different